 I still remember that Christmas vividly.
 I was six, and so excited to get my own apron, oven mitts, and chef’s hat (which I had to wear every time I baked, of course).
 I think I may have asked for an EasyBake Oven like my cousin had, but man, was it exciting to be told I could use the real oven to bake my goodies!
 And so began my adventures in baking…

 Threadcakes Cake Decorating Competition:

 Competing in Chris Cardinal’s Threadcakes competition – where the goal is to reproduce a Threadless T-Shirt Design in cake form – has become the cake decorating highlight of my year.
 I’ve entered every year since I started decorating (except for 2014 when my concussion made it impossible), and been named a finalist twice, in 2012 and 2015, and placed 4th in the 2D division in 2016.
-You can check out my full entries (including step-by-step photos) here, or just see my final cake photos below:
+The original Threadcakes page seems to have disappeared, but you can see my final cake photos below:

 2010 (2D) Based on the design Blooming by T.J.
 Zhang.

 2010 (3D) Based on the design A Friend’s Job by Whitney Gaynor.

 2011 (2D) Based on the design Wolken by moki.

 2012 (2D Finalist) Based on the design Muppet Alphabet by Mike Boon.

 2013 (2D) Hypnotic Sound Based on the design by Widmarck Jesse Guerra.